Pjulax/Social-Lending-Service/README.md

 borrower can get informations about his loans with installments and lender can get informations about his investments state (loans with installments at side of lender have been named investments).
-Borrower must pay manually for each installment, every day of delay is charged with fine.
+Borrower must pay manually for each installment, every month of delay is charged with fine.

 #### API Security for users
 To use our api it is obligatory to create your own user and provide card data.
 Then at login execution you get JWT Token, which must be placed in Authorization header in format of *Bearer <JWT Token>*.
-These two steps are usecured with authentication.
+These two steps are unsecured with authentication.
 All other operations require token.

 ### How to run application on local machine?
 Here is instruction how to do this: